Our History

 Long Island’s Story, and Our Place in It.

-Scroll sideways to travel through the decades, zoom in for more milestones, and select any point to read the story behind it.
+Scroll sideways to travel from Long Island’s first peoples to today — zoom in for more milestones, and select any point to read the story behind it.
 Solid markers are Action Long Island’s own work; outlined markers are the wider Long Island story it unfolds against.

 Aircraft owners and businesses unite to stop Republic Airport from closing.